A version of this article originally appeared on Noisey Germany.

 Funnily enough, all the guys in that hood are boat-crazy.
 In the front yard of the house there are two boats and people keep driving by who’ve just bought themselves boats.
 They kept trying to convince us to just shoot part of the video on a boat, or at least on the water.
 Then Bonez had the idea of really shooting part of it on a boat.
 But not on the water, just riding through the hood.
 Said and done.
 Side note: just around the corner where we’re shooting is the first house where N.W.A. recorded their early work.

-They shoot the part in South Central together with Snoopy, right in his neighbourhood, where people warmly greet us.
+They shoot the part in South Central together with Snoopy, right in his neighborhood, where people warmly greet us.
 Blood territory.
 Before we start, we chill for a few hours and drink and exchange stories.
 Just as we begin shooting in the yard, the cops show up.
 Typical.
 “When did you get out?” they ask one of us.
 The cops and the guys know one another, and also know everyone’s rap sheet.
 But we’re chilling on private property and aren’t doing anything illegal, so they can’t do anything.
 But of course the police have to cause problems, and the cops pick out two from the group and search them for weapons.
 When we ask what this is all about, they simply say it’s a routine check and that everyone will be searched.
 But none of us white guys are searched.

 There’s a lot in America that we never managed to do.
 Aside from the shoot, we were at the video shoot for Mozzy and met Too $hort.
 We’d wanted to go to the studio and work on the songs.
 But it took a while before we'd settled in.
 Just as we were beginning to have fun, we had to head back.
 After all, people were waiting for us back in Germany.
 The second we landed at the Frankfurt airport, the guys were forced to give up their phones to plainclothes cops.
-Thank you, LA – we will be back!
+Thank you, LA—we will be back!

-Wolke 7 (Cloud 9) by Gzuz will be released on 25 May 2018.
+*** Wolke 7 ("Cloud 9") by Gzuz will be released on May 25, 2018.